tc09-brcm-social/cadirMgmt/utils/README.md

 * bash utils/makeauthn.sh -- uses the authn.sample.temp
 	* and utils/env.shlib to create authn
 * setkeyvalue.sh FILENAME KEY VALUE -- set KEY=VALUE in a file
+* setkeyifvalue.sh FILENAME KEY VALUE -- set KEY=VALUE in a file
+	* when the value is not empty